boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/zendesk-chart.md

 # Zendesk Chat:

 ## Grab Subdomain:
 Log into Zendesk to find your subdomain in the URL.
-For example, for https://www.yourhub.zendesk.com, the subdomain is ``yourhub``.
+For example, for ``www.yourhub.zendesk.com``, the subdomain is `yourhub`.

 ## Grab Zendesk Chat OAuth token:
 1. Access Zendesk Chat directly or through the top right "Chat" option in Zendesk product.
 2. Navigate to "Settings" > "Account" > "API" > "Add API client".
-3. Fill in client name, company, and redirect URLs (default: [http://localhost:8080](http://localhost:8080)).
+3. Fill in client name, company, and redirect URLs (default: ``localhost:8080``).
 4. Record the "CLIENT_ID" and "SUBDOMAIN".
 5. Format the following URL with your own CLIENT_ID and SUBDOMAIN, paste it into a new browser tab, and press Enter.
 6. The call will be made, possibly asking you to log in and select 'Allow' to generate the token.